 Provide a small dish of water and some suitable food.
 For adult hedgehogs, you can offer cat or dog food (preferably wet) or crushed cat biscuits.

-Contact a Wildlife Rescue Center
+Contact a Wildlife Rescue Centre

 Rescuing a British wild hedgehog can be a rewarding experience, and it's crucial for the survival of these charming creatures.
 By recognising the signs that indicate when a hedgehog requires help and understanding the types of rescues based on seasons, you can play a vital role in safeguarding their well-being.
 Always remember to prioritise the safety and welfare of the hedgehog and seek assistance from wildlife experts whenever necessary.
 Together, we can ensure that these endearing spiky friends continue to thrive in our British landscapes.